codemagic-ci-cd/codemagic-docs/content/testing-yaml/testing.md

 ```bash
 npx wdio config
 ```
-Once it done, `wdio.conf` file will be generated inside the `tests` directory.
+Once it's done, `wdio.conf` file will be generated inside the `tests` directory.

 Perform the following changes to configure WebDriverIO to work with Appium and run tests on Android Emulator: